zgrossbart/jslim/jquery_selector_sample/README.md

-This sample shows how to use JSlim with a jQuery pseudo selector.
+This sample shows you how to specify the correct externs file to use JSlim with a jQuery pseudo selector.

 Running this sample
 --------------------------------------